khulnasoft-lab/design.khulnasoft.com/contents/layout/content-reflow.md

 name: Content reflow
 ---

-All GitLab components should allow for content to reflow when text is larger than the space available, or when they are applied in layouts with less horizontal space.
+Content and functionality should be accessible regardless of available space.
+Consider reflow, truncation, or affordance for horizontal scrolling depending on the situation.

 ### Content strategy
-While designing UI for a feature, be mindful of it's primary objective and group the associated content semantically instead of tying them with specific component.
-When grouped semantically, it gets much easier to reuse and adapt the content to use different components if need be, for responsive behaviour.
+While designing an interface, be mindful of its primary objective, and group the associated content semantically instead of tying them with a specific component.
+When grouped semantically, it becomes much easier to reuse and adapt the content to use different components if need be, for responsive behaviour.

 ### Mobile first